dalchandra/Chegg_Skip_Extension/README.md

-1. Download extension.zip file.
-2. Go to extention in Google Chrome.
+****For Use in Google Chrome****
-3. Enable Developer option if disabled
+1. Download zip in (https://github.com/dalchandra/Chegg_Skip_Extension) page and unzip to local disk.
+2. Open Chrome and navigate to extensions settings tabs , enable the Developer mode
+3. Click the Load unpacked extension , select the unzipped folder.
+4. Refresh Chegg QNA Dashboard and enjoy it.

+For Use in Kiwi Browser

+1. Download zip in (https://github.com/dalchandra/Chegg_Skip_Extension) page
+2. Open Chrome and navigate to extensions settings tabs , enable the Developer mode
-4. Click on 'select from .zip' and select extension.zip file.
+4. Click on 'select from .zip' and select downloaded .zip file.
-5. Refresh Chegg QA page and enjoy.
+5. Refresh Chegg QNA Dashboard and enjoy it.